-Court Orders Police To File Bill of Indictment on Ahmed Suale ‘Killer’
+Court Orders Police To File Bill Of Indictment On Ahmed Suale ‘Killer’

 “Accused person having known the deceased’s place of abode and possible hideouts; led two other culprits currently at large to the house of the deceased where he was shot and killed,” the documents alleges.

-Meanwhile, the Madina Magistrate Court presided over by Suzy Nkotey has denied a second application for bail on behalf of the accused, ruling it had no jurisdiction to grant him bail in a murder case.
+Meanwhile, the Madina Magistrate Court presided over by Susanna Nyakotey has denied a second application for bail on behalf of the accused, ruling it had no jurisdiction to grant him bail in a murder case.

 He was remanded into police custody by the District Court and his counsel subsequently filed for bail at the High Court.

-However, the court presided over by Justic Naa Koowa Quarshie refused the application for bail pending trial and remanded the accused into prison custody.
+However, the court presided over by Justice Naa Koowa Quarshie refused the application for bail pending trial and remanded the accused into prison custody.

 BY Gibril Abdul Razak